Materials-Data-Science-and-Informatics/fair-python-cookiecutter/src/fair_python_cookiecutter/template/{{ cookiecutter.project_slug }}/README.md

 [fair-python-cookiecutter](https://github.com/Materials-Data-Science-and-Informatics/fair-python-cookiecutter)
 template.

-**TODO:** To finalize the project setup, please follow the instructions in the [developer guide](https://materials-data-science-and-informatics.github.io/fair-python-cookiecutter/latest/dev_guide).
+**TODO:** To finalize the project setup, please carefully read and follow the instructions in the [developer guide](https://materials-data-science-and-informatics.github.io/fair-python-cookiecutter/latest/dev_guide).

-- [ ] Inspect the generated project files and adjust them as needed
-- [ ] Take care of the TODOs in some of the files
-- [ ] Check that everything works for you locally (running tests, building documentation)
-- [ ] Create and add an empty remote repository (GitHub/GitLab) and push to it
-- [ ] Wait and check that the CI pipeline runs successfully
-    * setup the deployment of your project documentation (to GitLab/GitHub Pages)
-    * setup the deployment of your project releases (to GitLab/GitHub/PyPI)
-- [ ] Remove this section
+A copy of the guide is included in your project in `docs/dev_guide.md`.

 ----

 {{ cookiecutter.project_description.strip() }}